ionic-team/stencil-site/versioned_docs/version-v2/testing/config.md

   /**
    * Array of browser emulations to be used during _screenshot_ tests.
 A full screenshot
-   * test is ran for each emulation.
+   * test is run for each emulation.
    *
    * To emulate a device display for your e2e tests, use the `setViewport` method on a test's E2E page.
    */